 Seeking common ground

-Wahat al-Salam - Neve Shalom hopes to foster the individual and community identities of Jews and Palestinians.
+Wahat al-Salam - Neve Shalom fosters the individual and community identities of Jews and Palestinians.
 In order to do so, the Spiritual Center hosts religious, cultural, and spiritual programs for the village and broader community.

 The Spiritual Center began with the House of Silence (Hebrew: Bet Doumia, from Psalm 65:2; Arabic: Bet as Sakinah, from Quran 48:4).
 This domed building was built to resemble the universe.
 Circular and all-encompassing, yet forever expanding.
 The structure houses meditation workshops, in the universal language of prayer—silence.